ika-rwth-aachen/docker-ros/README.md

         ref: main
         file: .gitlab-ci.template.yml
     ```
+1. Integrate the section *Usage of docker-ros Images* of the template [`README.template.yaml`](README.template.yaml) into your repository's README.
+For a proper and consistent documentation, it also makes sense to completely rebuild your README based on the template.
 1. In your GitLab project, go to *Settings / General / Visibility, project features, permissions* and enable the *Container registry* to store the automatically built Docker images.
 Then go to *Settings / Packages and registries / Edit cleanup rules* and configure an image cleanup rule to *Remove tags matching* `.*_ci-.*`.
 1. Build the images locally using [`docker compose`](https://docs.docker.com/compose/) from the `docker` folder or push the changes to your repository to have the GitLab CI pipeline build the images automatically.
     ```bash